Thinking of Investing in El Salvador? Talk to the Central American Group.

 - A promising area for investing in El Salvador is in its tourism sector.
 El Salvador occupies an area of more than 13,000 square miles and is roughly the same size as the state of Massachusetts.
 The country has almost two hundred miles of shoreline on the Pacific Ocean.
-El Salvador offers opportunities to surf, scuba dive, and to hike.
+El Salvador offers opportunities to surf, scuba dive, and hike.
 The country also has archeological parks and museums.
 Tourism represents one of El Salvador’s most important economic sectors.
 It generates approximately 46,000 jobs and makes up approximately 4.5% of the country’s GDP.

 Investing in El Salvador in the area of tourism brings with it the following advantages:

 - Flights to the principal cities in both North and South America;